Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ## Integrate the whole model into a pipeline <a name='Pipeline'></a>

 A pipeline is a chain of processing steps for the data, the last step often being the machine learning model itself.
 In particular, we include a series of steps called "transformers" before the model.
-They allow to process and prepare the data.
+They allow processing and preparing the data.
 The use of a series of transformers makes the code readable and less prone to errors.
-We have already seen an example of transformers in the feature exctraction section.
+We have already seen an example of transformers in the feature extraction section.
 As I have explained this section, transformers are useful to avoid label leakage that would make the model look better than it really is.
 Pipelines are a natural way of chaining these transformers and the model.
-Pipelines also simply the deployement of the model.
+Pipelines also simply the deployment of the model.

-The downside of using Pipelines, is that they can make the model explaination more convoluted.
+The downside of using pipelines, is that they can make the model explanation more convoluted.
 That is one of the reasons why in this post I have separately talked about data preparation, the models, their explanations and interpretations, and only now about pipelines.

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Model_structure.svg" description="Figure 9.
 In this figure you can see the different component
   that compose the whole model.
 The transformers are in green.
 When a series of transformers are grouped into a pipeline they form a compound transformer.
   The estimators are in blue.
 In our case the estimators are classifiers.
-Grouping transformers with an estimator in a pipeline gives compound estimator.
-In the end we group the two compound estimators together using the stacking inpired technique developed in the previous section." %}
+Grouping transformers with an estimator in a pipeline gives a compound estimator.
+In the end we group the two compound estimators together using the stacking inspired technique developed in the previous section." %}
   </center>
   <br>

-In the following I show the definition some of the transformers for the BERT model, and then for the meta-data based model (which uses the Random Forest
+In the following I show the definition of some transformers for the BERT model, and then for the meta-data based model (which uses the Random Forest
 Classifier).
-Then, I show how to integrate this transformers into a pipeline to wich I add the machine learning model itself (The classifier).
+Then, I show how to integrate these transformers into a pipeline to which I add the machine learning model itself (The classifier).
 Finally, I show how to combine the two pipelines into a single one with the stacking technique I have presented in a previous section.
 You will find all the details in my [Jupyter Notebook]().

 Let me start by showing the definitions of some transformers.
-For example in Figure 9. you can see that the BERT based model is preceeded by a Text Cleaner, which can be defined as follows.
+For example in Figure 9. you can see that the BERT based model is preceded by a Text Cleaner, which can be defined as follows.

 ```python